-School is already expensive, but when it comes to medical school that price goes up.
-The average amount of student loan debt that med students graduate with is $186,600.
+School is already expensive, but when it comes to medical school that price goes up — the average med school debt is $251,600.

 If you’re struggling with paying off medical school debt, here are the best tips to help you tackle your debt and save some money.